 “The important thing”, said Clarke, “is the enrichment of the people, even if you are living in a ghetto.”
-In this respect he taught and organised a programme of exhibitions in Ocean View on the Cape Peninsula, where he had lived since his eviction from Simonstown during the apartheid era.
+In this respect he taught and organized a program of exhibitions in Ocean View on the Cape Peninsula, where he had lived since his eviction from Simonstown during the apartheid era.

 Clarke was not only an important and inspiring artist but also a role-model and mentor to the young.
 He was a gentle, caring, humble soul and a humanitarian.
 An elder ‘statesman’ of the South African art community, he will be sorely missed.